natmegsweden/opm_general/README.md

-WIP for standardized pre-processing pipline for data collected at NatMEG.
+WIP for standardized pre-processing pipeline for OPM data collected at NatMEG.

+# Overview
+This repository contains scripts for pre-processing OPM data collected at NatMEG.
+The scripts are designed to be modular and can be adapted for different datasets or analysis needs.
+The main focus is on reading in the data, performing Independent Component Analysis (ICA) for artifact removal, and preparing the data for source reconstruction.

 # Scripts
 ### opm_analysis_main.m